 This won’t be possible without the hard work of Mr George Matovu.

 Good Hair Day (GHD)* is a collective of AfroFinns.
 Our activities are

 led by the for us by us principle, which means that we as AfroFinns define

 our own means of representation and are actively involved.

 GHD started as an urban event in 2016.
 Nowadays in addition to the annual

-event, GHD has expanded to trainings and working with various projects and organisations*. *GHD aims to increase knowledge in afrohaircare, broadenrepresentations and supports the creation of safer spaces.
+event, GHD has expanded to training and working with various projects and organisations*. *GHD aims to increase knowledge in afrohaircare, broaden representations and supports the creation of safer spaces.
 GHD brings together AfroFinns, strengthening our community and the wellbeing of its members.

 One of the main goals of GHD is to empower our AfroFinnish community.
 In addition our collective supports the creation of a stronger self care

 culture, where the individual´s coping mechanism are taken care of.
 GHD